vls/pyres_cache/README.md

 `MySQLCache` is specialized for MySQLdb result.
 And it use sqlite memory database for memory cache.
 So it supports almost full-featured SQL query and indexing.

+## Usage

+Just place the source file into your source folder and import it!